 Enjoy ultimate control with the included handlebar-mounted rocker switch and a handheld remote, allowing you to operate your winch with ease.
 The combination of mechanical and dynamic brakes provides superior safety and control, making this electric winch an essential addition to your off-road adventures or work projects.

-A good product as long it's not abused by overloading.
-Do not unwind the last bit of cable and strain the attachment to the drum, always leave about two to three to four feet in the drum.
+A good product, as long as it's not abused by overloading.
+Do not unwind the last bit of cable and strain the attachment to the drum; always leave about two to three to four feet in the drum.

 Wires can be a bit short depending on the ATV used.
 Quality control needs improvement.